At the invitation of the Berliner Philharmoniker

 Series U: Piano

 Mitsuko Uchida regularly appears with the world’s leading orchestras, gives solo recitals in Vienna, Berlin, Paris, Amsterdam, London, New York, and Tokyo, and is a frequent guest at the Salzburg Mozart Week and the Salzburg Festival.
-Her numerous recordings have received many awards, including a Grammy Award.
+Her numerous recordings have received many awards, including a Grammy.
 Uchida is a founding member of the Borletti-Buitoni Trust, which supports musicians worldwide, and she also serves as the director of the Marlboro Music Festival.

 Plan your visit